Enjoy the Full Experience

 - 2. Judgment Tree: Root: individual human life; trunk: virtues; branches and leaves: subsequent values, laws, rules, and options.

-- 3. Virtues: The trunk of important, life-enriching, and root integrated principal values for good judgment guidance.
+- 3. Virtues: The trunk of important, life-enriching, and root integrated principal moral values for good judgment guidance.

 - Section 5: Branch: Rational Politics: “What Defines Good Social Judgment?”